 When it comes to these three elements, hemp is a shining star.
 A sustainable and easily renewable source of food, clothing, industrial textiles, and shelter.

 Over the years I have been using hemp fabric I have made some observations of my own.
-It lasts longer than linen and cotton, also desirable natural fibres I like to use.
-Hemp fibre is naturally resistant to ultraviolet light and well as mould and mildew, heat and insects.
+It lasts longer than most natural fibres.
+Hemp is naturally resistant to ultraviolet light as well as mould and mildew, heat and insects.

 Production of hemp requires no herbicides or pesticides – it has no enemies!
 Other qualities I have noticed is its strength and durability, it does not fade or discolour at the same rate of other fabrics.
 It’s absorbency is second to none and it is very hard to stain it.
-This makes hemp one of the best materials for tea towels!
-I’ve never thought to discard old hemp textiles because they just keep on going, replacement has been of boredom of a particular print, not because of the fabric itself.
+This makes hemp one of the best materials for table cloths.
+I hardly ever discard old hemp textiles because they just keep on going, however if you do, they just nicely return back to the earth leaving no harm at all.

 Benefits aside, it was probably a terrible choice of fabric for a business!
 The need for replacement is not often, and so many businesses rely on the need for ‘more’.
 I intend to write more about the concept of ‘slow’ business but for now I’ll just highlight a few more great things about hemp.